1918 Wellington South by-election: Background

 Bob Semple, a miners agent who was previously the organiser of the New Zealand Federation of Labour, was selected as the Labour Party candidate.
 The nomination was subject of much interest.
 The unsuccessful aspirants were Tom Brindle, Alec Monteith, John Read, Michael Reardon and Tom Young.

 Two Wellington City Councillors also stood as candidates.
 George Frost and John Castle offered themselves to the electorate, with Frost being endorsed by the Reform Party.

 Results

 The following table gives the election results:

+Aftermath

+Semple held the electorate only until the next election when he was defeated by George Mitchell.